-In Fig. 5a-c we show the normalized instance-averaged minimum energy of the solutions found with randomized ADAPT-Clifford and standard GW.
-For large (N > N)200) unweighted 3-regular graphs, GW finds better solutions, on average, than randomized ADAPT-Clifford -see Fig. 5e.
-The situation is markedly reversed with the inclusion of nontrivial edge weights, with randomized ADAPT-Clifford outperforming standard GW (see Fig. 5b), and the performance margin widens with increased connectivity, see Fig. 5c.
-These observations are verified with the averaged minimum energy differences shown in Fig. 5f,g for weighted 3- and 8-regular graphs, Thus, GW performs better than ranrespectively. domized ADAPT-Clifford only for unweighted 3-regular graphs, while the comparative performance of our algorithm consistently improves with both the inclusion of edge weights and higher connectivity.
+In Figs. 5(a)-5(c) we show the normalized instanceaveraged minimum energy of the solutions found with randomized ADAPT-Clifford and standard GW.
+For large (N > 200) unweighted 3-regular graphs, GW finds better solutions, on average, than randomized ADAPT-Clifford; see Fig. 5(e).
+The situation is markedly reversed with the inclusion of nontrivial edge weights, with randomized ADAPT-Clifford outperforming standard GW [see Fig. 5(b)], and the performance margin widens with increased connectivity [see Fig. 5(c)].
+These observations are verified with the averaged minimum energy differences shown in Figs. 5(f) and 5(g) for weighted 3- and 8-regular graphs, respectively.
+Thus, GW performs better than randomized ADAPT-Clifford only for unweighted 3-regular graphs, while the comparative performance of our algorithm consistently improves with both the inclusion of edge weights and higher connectivity.

 We now move to the performance of deterministic ADAPT-Clifford.
-In Fig. 6a we show the mean approximation ratios over 100 problem instances for each of these types of graphs.
+In Fig. 6(a) we show the mean approximation ratios over 100 problem instances for each of these types of graphs.
 For the unweighted 3-regular graphs we consider problem sizes $N \in [10, 28]$ and for the weighted problems we consider problem sizes $N \in [12, 28]$ .
 We have omitted the error bars from the figure for the sake of clarity.
-Deterministic ADAPT-Clifford shows the poorest performance for unweighted 3-regular graphs, circles in Fig. 6a, with a decreasing mean $\alpha$ as N increases.
-Interestingly the comparative performance of ADAPT-
+Deterministic ADAPT-Clifford shows the poorest performance for unweighted 3-regular graphs, circles in Fig. 6(a), with a decreasing mean $\alpha$ as N increases.
+Interestingly the comparative performance of ADAPT-Clifford improves upon inclusion of edge weights, diamonds in Fig. 6(a), with a mean $\alpha$ above 0.995 for all problem sizes considered.
+Further improved performance is observed with higher edge connectivity, as evidence by the mean approximation ratio for weighted 8regular graphs [squares in Fig. 6(a)].
+In Fig. 6(b) we show the success rate of the algorithm, i.e., the number of times ADAPT-Clifford found the maximal cut.
+The 3-regular graphs (unweighted and weighted) show a success rate which consistently decay with problem size.
+On the contrary for weighted 8-regular graphs our algorithm shows a success rate above 90% up to N = 28.